stas7341/pch-kartinatv/README.txt

 Changes
 -------
+Changes in version 0.9.2:
+- Support of new broadcasting servers

 Changes in version 0.9.1:
 - Time zone calculation corrected
 - REPEAT (day jump) and SETUP (options page) are available from archive page